piperamirez/perihelion/README.md

 Perihelion is a simulator of the solar system.
 It was developed as a small project for a college class.

-All data, such as orbit inclination angle for the planets are real.
+All planet parameters, such as radius and orbit inclination angles simulate the real ones.
+Of course, distance between planets relative to their sizes is not real.
 Data points for stars were randomly generated.

 ## Authors